persvr/pintura/README.md

     require("jsgi-node").start(require("pintura/pintura").app);

+Pintura requires a local.json file to be present in the current working directory.
+An example of this file can be found [here](https://github.com/kriszyp/persevere-example-wiki/blob/master/local.json).
+At a minimum Pintura also requires an implementation of the require("pintura/pintura").getDataModel function to provide the data model that drives the HTTP REST interface.

 You can see a more in-depth example of serving static files in combination with Pintura in the Persevere example app [startup file](http://github.com/kriszyp/persevere-example-wiki/blob/master/lib/index.js).